oracle/graal/vscode/graalvm/README.md

 GraalVM VS Code Extension installation wizzard simplifies setting up GraalVM development environment.
 You can download and install any available GraalVM distribution right from the user interface, or, alternatively, you can select an existing GraalVM installation from your local disk.

-GraalVM VS Code Extension provides editing and debugging capabilities for JavaScript and Node.js applications, Python, R, and Ruby programs running on GraalVM by default.
+GraalVM VS Code Extension provides editing and debugging capabilities for Java, JavaScript and Node.js, Python, R, and Ruby applications running on GraalVM by default.

 GraalVM VS Code Extension also brings support for Java prjects development and debugging.